 Here is a little bit of advice regarding fairy skull pearls, carved pearls, facetted pearls, and pearls in general.

-Please be aware not to drop your pearls or hit them against a hard surface, as pearls are fragile.
+Please beware not to drop your pearls or hit them against a hard surface, as pearls are fragile.

 The pearls’ worst enemies are soap, deodorant, hairspray and perfume.
 That is why you should always remember to first put on makeup, do your hair and put on your perfume – then put on your beautiful pearls as a final step.